taiki-e/portable-atomic/README.md

   If dynamic dispatching by run-time CPU feature detection is enabled, it allows maintaining support for older CPUs while using features that are not supported on older CPUs, such as CMPXCHG16B (x86_64) and FEAT_LSE (aarch64).

   Note:
-  - Dynamic detection is currently only enabled in Rust 1.61+ for aarch64, in Rust 1.59+ (AVX) or 1.69+ (CMPXCHG16B) for x86_64, otherwise it works the same as when this cfg is set.
+  - Dynamic detection is currently only enabled in Rust 1.61+ for aarch64, in Rust 1.59+ (AVX) or 1.69+ (CMPXCHG16B) for x86_64, nightly only for powerpc64 (disabled by default), otherwise it works the same as when this cfg is set.
   - If the required target features are enabled at compile-time, the atomic operations are inlined.
   - This is compatible with no-std (as with all features except `std`).
+  - On some targets, run-time detection is disabled by default mainly for compatibility with older versions of operating systems or incomplete build environments, and can be enabled by `--cfg portable_atomic_outline_atomics`.
+(When both cfg are enabled, `*_no_*` cfg is preferred.)
   - Some aarch64 targets enable LLVM's `outline-atomics` target feature by default, so if you set this cfg, you may want to disable that as well. (portable-atomic's outline-atomics does not depend on the compiler-rt symbols, so even if you need to disable LLVM's outline-atomics, you may not need to disable portable-atomic's outline-atomics.)

   See also the [`atomic128` module's readme](https://github.com/taiki-e/portable-atomic/blob/HEAD/src/imp/atomic128/README.md).